-Steps to Perfect Your Market Entry Strategy
+Steps to Perfect Your International Market Entry Strategy

 Businesses may look to enter new international markets for various reasons, ranging from added source of revenue, knowledge and technology sharing, and utilizing unused capacity to achieve economies of scale.
 Entering a new market may signal prosperity of business, but it’s not always an easy task.
-Companies should have a solid market entry strategy in […]
+Companies should have a solid international market entry strategy […]

 Businesses may look to enter new international markets for various reasons, ranging from added source of revenue, knowledge and technology sharing, and utilizing unused capacity to achieve economies of scale.
 Entering a new market may signal prosperity of business, but it’s not always an easy task.
-Companies should have a solid market entry strategy in place to succeed in foreign markets.
+Companies should have a solid international market entry strategy in place to succeed in foreign markets.
 Many questions arise when trying to enter a new market such as organizational capability, market dynamics, consumer segments, rules and regulations, and product compatibility.

 Step 1: Market Selection

-The first and foremost thing to devise a winning market entry strategy is to identify which market to enter.
+The first and foremost thing to devise a winning international market entry strategy is to identify which market to enter.
 It may seem like a simple task but most companies fail after entering the new market as they are unable to understand all the market variables working against them.
 A general market research can give out generic information such as market size, growth rate, and competitor analysis but demographic, economic, business, and consumer-related environment also need to be considered for developing an effective market entry strategy.

 Here are some criteria to judge the lucrativeness of the market: